John Carne

-Life
+Early life and education

-John Carne was born on 18 June 1789 in Penzance, Cornwall, the fourth son of five known children of the family.
-His father, William Carne (1754-1836), was a merchant, mining agent, shipowner and banker at Penzance, where he died on 4 July 1836 at the age of 81; William married in 1780 Miss Anna Cock, daughter of Francis Cock of Helston, who died on 8 November 1822.
-His eldest brother was Joseph Carne FRS, the noted geologist and mineral collector.
+John Carne was born on 18 June 1789 in Penzance, Cornwall, the fourth son of five known children of Anna (née Cock) (? - 8 November 1822) and William Carne (1754-1836).
+The couple had married in 1780, his maternal grandfather was Francis Cock of Helston.
+William Carne was a merchant, mining agent, shipowner and banker at Penzance, where he died on 4 July 1836 at the age of 81.
+John's eldest brother was Joseph Carne FRS, a noted geologist and mineral collector, and his niece through Joseph was Elizabeth Carne (1817–1873) author, natural philosopher, geologist, conchologist, mineral collector, philanthropist and banker.

 Carne was a member of Queens' College, Cambridge, at different times both before and after his journey to the East, but he never resided long enough for a degree.
 He was admitted in 1826 to deacon's orders by Dr Matthew Henry Thornhill Luscombe, the chaplain of the British embassy at Paris, and a bishop of the Episcopal church of Scotland; but, except during a few months' residence at Vevey in Switzerland, he did not officiate as a clergyman.
 However, as a younger man, living in West Cornwall and from a committed Methodist family, he had frequently preached with other local preachers at chapels in Penzance and Newlyn.